Often, the catwalk is blamed for dismantling the delicate confidence of teenage girls. But for…

 Don’t start a diet this Christmas—period.
 I genuinely feel quite strongly about this.
 It’s not a good idea.

-The temperatures really pumped up this week and they’re here to stay.
-The temptation, as we bare our legs and arms, is to try the latest detox, cleanse, 12-week diet or clean eating plan to shed our excess kilos and become ‘bikini body’ ready.
+The temptation, as we get further into summer and bare our legs and arms, is to try the latest detox, cleanse, 12-week diet or clean eating plan to shed our excess kilos and become ‘bikini body’ ready.

 Maybe you’ve been on and off the diet wagon all year and the pressure of less clothing or seeing family you haven’t caught up with in a while is making you feel antsy to rid yourself of the excess weight.